technicalwriting/dev/data/embeddings.rst

 Machine learning (ML) has the potential to advance the state of the art in technical writing.
-No, I'm not talking about text generation models like Claude Opus, Gemini Pro, LLaMa, etc. The ML technology that might end up having the biggest impact on technical writing is **embeddings**.
+No, I'm not talking about text generation models like Claude Opus, Gemini Pro, Meta LLaMa 3, OpenAI GPT-4, etc. The ML technology that might end up having the biggest impact on technical writing is **embeddings**.

 .. raw:: html